mjamesd/mjamesd/README.md

 ### [TuneSpace](https://mjamesd.github.io/crispy-happiness/)
 ![TuneSpace Logo](./assets/img/TuneSpace.png)
-I developed TuneSpace in a team setting in my full stack web development bootcamp through the University of Washington.
+I developed TuneSpace in a team setting in my full stack web development certificate program through the University of Washington.
 We used multiple APIs to gather information into one place and display it in an easy-to-use website.

 >We all love music.
 Music is an expression of culture.
 It tells stories, stirs emotions, and shares ideas of society.
 It defines our lives and brings communities together.
 That’s what we intend to do here: bring people together in one place with music.
 >